 When choosing a WMS, look for the speed at which it can pick and put away items, as this will make a big difference.
 The system should be able to calculate inventory adjustments quickly so that your employees can always rely on accurate numbers for inventory.
 This will prevent you from getting too low on certain items before you reorder, and it will also prevent you from having to tell your customers that you’re actually out of a certain item.

 You should also check to see how quickly the system will be able to send picked orders to billing so that invoices can be created.
-Billing procedures are often the most time consuming part of business, but a good WMS can speed that process up.
+Billing procedures are often the most time-consuming part of business, but a good WMS can speed that process up.

 Especially if you have a bigger company with multiple warehouses, you’ll want to take a look at the available pick sizes on your WMS.
 For instance, does it need specific size dimensions, or can it handle labels like each, case, pallet, etc?
 The more options the WMS has, the less you will have to adjust and the quicker it will be.

 While ambiguity can sometimes be a problem for warehouse management systems, so can special instructions.
-Do you have clients that have specific need for picking, wrapping, or shipping?
+Do you have clients that have a specific need for picking, wrapping, or shipping?
 A system that is equipped to handle things that are out of the norm will keep things running smoothly and quickly.

 3. Does it support consolidation?